The 6 challenges for rehabilitation and clinical practice in 2021

 3. Acceleration of Recovery

-For those of us working in the field of Physiotherapy and Rehabilitation, achieving a patient’s recovery in the shortest possible time is essential so that they can resume their working life .
+For those of us working in the field of Physiotherapy and Rehabilitation, getting the patient back to work in the shortest possible time is essential.

 Thus, and based on our recent 2020 publication in the Journal of Physiotherapy, we can affirm that patients who worked with ReHand obtained early clinical improvements, early recovery and a reduction in associated medical consultations and sessions.
-As an important data, the patients treated with ReHand in this study recovered in a mean of 18 days earlier (95% CI -33 / -3) than the Control Group.
+On average, patients treated with ReHand in this study recovered 18 days earlier (95% CI -33/-3) than the Control Group.

-Patients are more and more looking for better benefits thanks to an easy access to information.
-They can look for better adapted therapies which can improve their health outcomes, but always ensuring the highest healthcare quality in a safe environment.
-Today, this challenge represents a real opportunity.
+Patients are increasingly looking for better performance thanks to easy access to information, .
+They seek therapies that are adapted to them and improve their health outcomes but also ensure the highest healthcare quality in a safe environment.
+Today, this challenge represents a real opportunity

 “An opportunity to redesign services within a new framework of innovative practices that can extend beyond the immediate crisis” (2).